How to make automatic buttonholes?

 coudre-une-boutonnière

-Table of contents:
+Table of Contents:

 In this tutorial, you will learn how to make automatic buttonholes step by step, in a clear and reassuring way.
-We will first look at the principle of the automatic buttonhole on a sewing machine, then the equipment to prepare to avoid common mistakes.
+We will first look at the principle of the automatic buttonhole on a sewing machine, then the materials to prepare to avoid common mistakes.
 The core of the article is based on two detailed tutorials: a method for the classic automatic buttonhole, ideal for beginners, and a more advanced method with the refined buttonholes of JUKI DX machines, known for their precision and simplicity.

-The goal of this guide is to help you successfully make regular automatic buttonholes, suited to your fabric and machine, while understanding what you are doing.
+The goal of this guide is to help you successfully make regular automatic buttonholes, tailored to your fabric and machine, while understanding what you are doing.
 Whether you sew occasionally or regularly, how to make automatic buttonholes will no longer be a source of stress, but a mastered step in your sewing projects.

 What is an automatic buttonhole and how does it work?

 Before diving into the tutorial, it is important to understand what an automatic buttonhole really is.
-This system allows the sewing machine to make a complete buttonhole in a single sequence, without manual intervention on the length or sides.
+This system allows the sewing machine to create a complete buttonhole in a single sequence, without manual intervention on the length or sides.

 Difference between manual and automatic buttonholes